tkm3d1a/DB-found-webApp/WORKLOG.md

 # Worklog

+_1-01-22 [TK]_
+- Added ETERNAL.md for tracking of external links to tools
+- Started work on base layout in the figma file
+  - Very rough, needs more flesh
+- Established first 4 user story ideas
+  - Added as cards in trello

 _12-30-22 [TK]_
 - Split readme up
     - Using a "worklog" and "todo" markdown file for tracking and notes